PowerNukkitX/PNX-Document/doc/en-us/dev/java/custom/custom_block.md

     public CustomBlockDefinition getDefinition() {
         return CustomBlockDefinition
-                .builder(this, "blue_mahoe_planks")//The first is a block instance, the second is a block material name .geometry("geometry.custom_slab")//Use the geometry model defined in the resourcepack .permutations(//Set the changes in different block states new Permutation(Component.builder()//The collision box and selection box for this block in the lower state
+                .builder(this, "blue_mahoe_planks")//The first is a block instance, the second is a block material name .clientFriction(0.1f)//The friction of the client is 0.1, and the player walks on it like an ice .geometry("geometry.custom_slab")//Use the geometry model defined in the resourcepack .permutations(//Set the changes in different block states new Permutation(Component.builder()//The collision box and selection box for this block in the lower state